Alexandr-Zaykov/CMNGA/README.md

 4) Calculation of the Chi critical value.
 NOTE: The tabulation was good, but this leaves the code a) easier to expand to higher dimensions, b) easy to switch the percentile, c) I have not found any Fortran code that would include both.
 Read the comments!
 5) License text file.

+TO DO:
-TO DO: I still have to go over the populations and assignments.
+1) I still have to go over the populations and assignments.
 The code correctly converges to 4 highest peaks at sufficient samplings (~15 000 function evalfs), at low samplings it either finds the one broadest, or two highest.
 The 5th peak is drowned in the 'noise'.
+2) MPI implementation—split populations.

 *Use at your own risk.
 Citations to the used literature are added continuously within the code.*